 Independent Filmmaking and Public Broadcasting

 Amber has been a partner in Hudson West Productions since 1989.
 And from 1987-2008 she also worked full-time at New Jersey Network Public Television.
 At NJN she was Senior Producer and Host of the long-running weekly series “State of the Arts,” earning 13 regional Emmy Awards as well numerous other honors for her national PBS documentaries.
 At the same time, she did feature reporting for WBGO-FM, NPR’s flagship jazz station in Newark.
 Additionally, Amber hosted and produced the weekly “Jersey Arts” radio segments for NJN Public Radio.

-Amber is also a singer.
-She has performed in the long-running “Lyrics and Lyricists” series at the 92nd Street Y, and can be heard on the Grammy Award-winning soundtrack of the HBO series “Boardwalk Empire.”
-She is a graduate of Yale University where she serves as a Fellow at Branford College; and is the founding Artistic Director of Yale Musical Theater of the Air, an initiative that brings together professional Yale theater alumni with students, faculty, and staff to present classic American musicals in concert, including “Kiss Me, Kate”, “My Fair Lady”, and “The Music Man”.
+On top of making films, Amber Edwards is a singer.
+She has performed in the long-running “Lyrics and Lyricists” series at the 92nd Street Y. And she appears on the Grammy Award-winning soundtrack of the HBO series “Boardwalk Empire.”
+Amber is a graduate of Yale University, where she serves as a Fellow at Branford College.
+As a volunteer for Yale, Amber created Yale Musical Theater of the Air.
+That award-winning initiative brought professional Yale theater alumni together with students, faculty, and staff to present classic American musicals in concert.
+Productions to date include “Kiss Me, Kate,” “My Fair Lady,” and “The Music Man.”